derrod/rktlnch/README.md

 Usage is fairly simple:
 ```
-usage: rktlnch.exe [-h] (--launch APP_NAME | --list-games)
+usage: rktlnch.exe [-h] (--launch APP_NAME | --list-games) [--skip-version-check]
-                   [--skip-version-check]
-                   [--override-username USER_NAME_OVERRIDE]
+                   [--override-username USER_NAME_OVERRIDE] [--dry-run]

 Launch an EGS game without EGS.
-Any extra parameters will be used as extra
-launch parameters for the game.
+Any extra parameters will be used as extra launch parameters for the game.

 optional arguments:
   -h, --help            show this help message and exit
   --launch APP_NAME     Launch game with codename APP_NAME
-  --list-games          List installed app names and their corresponding game
+  --list-games          List installed app names and their corresponding game names.
-                        names.
   --skip-version-check  Skip version check
   --override-username USER_NAME_OVERRIDE
                         Override epic username
+  --dry-run             Do not launch, just print the command line and exit.
 ```

 `APP_NAME` is the codename the game is using on EGS, *not* the actual name of the game.
 For instance, for Diabotical this is `Honeycreeper`.